This feature requires an Advanced, Premium or Enterprise plan.

-Below the time remaining indicator is the Enhanced speech detection field, where you can enter up to 50 words, separated by commas, that otherwise may not be automatically detected such as people’s names, your business name, or technical jargon that will be spoken during your event.
+Below the language dropdown menu is the Enhanced speech detection field, where you can enter up to 50 words, separated by commas, that otherwise may not be automatically detected such as people’s names, your business name, or technical jargon that will be spoken during your event.
 They will populate below the field for easy tracking.

 After this, you can continue setting up your event and go live.
-Captions will be available regardless of how you stream your event (i.e. whether you use the browser-based encoder, Livestream Studio, or any third-party encoder).
-Auto captions will display regardless if your content is from live cameras or a pre-recorded video.
-Viewers can see the captions by clicking the [CC] button on the bottom of the player.
+Auto captions will display regardless of whether your content is from live cameras or a pre-recorded video.
+Viewers can see the captions by clicking the [CC] button at the bottom of the player.

 ⚠️Note: Captions will not appear on the low-res preview player on the live preview page.
 To view your event with captions, open the event’s page on vimeo.com or your embedded player.